lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/extra/Pain_Causes.md

 **Solution**: Get rid of _social messages_.
 [Draw a new _map_](../Chapter_9_Love_What_Is_True.md#step-2-notice-the-gap).

-- Pee, poop and fart: Many people has fear to pee, poop and fart out of their houses.
+- Pee, poop and fart: Many people have fear to pee, poop and fart out of their houses.
 So they keep theirs pelvic floor in chronic tension.

 **Solution**: Pee and poop is natural, fart too.
 Notice when you feel like peeing, pooping or farting and go to the bathroom---If you just want to fart, you can fart wherever you are.
 Even if you can take a walk while you fart so that no one knows it was you---as often as you need to, no matter where you are.
 If you are disgusted by sitting on a public toilet, take enough toilet paper and clean the toilet seat cover well before you sit down.